-Rakaposhi is the 15th highest mountain in the world and looms large across the Karakoram mountain rang and the Rakaposhi Base Camp trek is one of the best shorter treks you can do in Pakistan.
+Rakaposhi is the 15th highest mountain in the world and looms large across the Karakoram Mountains, and the Rakaposhi Base Camp hike is one of the best shorter hikes you can do in Pakistan.

 That gives you more time to relax and enjoy where you are.

 You can do the trek/hike by yourself without a guide as it’s easy to follow the path all the way up.
 We had a guide simply because we had visited other parts of the Hunza Valley with him and loved his company.

 Rakaposhi Base Camp

 We opted for the option of camping at the first campsite, Hakapun, so there would be no rushing around and it worked out perfectly.